IonutParau/thepuzzlecell/TEXTURE_PACKS.md

 "I don't want it to be hard, I wanna do the simple way"

 Ok, remember that `images` folder?
 Copy it.
-Then, paste it somewhere.
-We're gonna turn it into a texture pack.

-Inside of it, we're gonna make a `pack.json` file.
+Then, paste it in your texture pack folder (its located where texture packs are stored, and its name should be the texture pack's ID)

 Inside of that `pack.json` file, add this code: